 The African tiger fish (hydrocynus vittatus) will give any fisherman an exhilarating challenge.
-The tiger found in Lake Kariba are the second largest variety.
-Its name is a combination of the english phrases “water dog” and “striped”.
+Tiger fishing in Zimbabwe will get you the second largest known variety.
+Its name is a combination of the English phrases “water dog” and “striped”.

 The tiger fish have a reputation within the sport fishing enthusiasts community as being fierce, wily creatures.
 They are considered as being among the most exciting freshwater game fish in Africa and one of the most popular Kariba activities.

 |Common Name:||African Tiger Fish|